A Catalog of “AI” Art Analogies

 Music Recording

-At a few times in the 1920s and the 1930s, musicians unions fought against the introduction of recorded music, including an advertising campaign against “robots” that seems eerily familiar today.
+In the 1920s and 1930s, musicians unions fought against the introduction of recorded music, including an advertising campaign against “robots” that seems familiar today, and downright silly in retrospect.
+For example, the ad below asserted that recorded music isn’t really music, like people today saying that “AI” art isn’t really art.

 The Subtext: Technological change happens, get over it.